englishphilosophy/english-philosophical-texts/GUIDELINES.md

 for 'language-markit' in the 'Search packages' box.
 With this package installed, Atom will recognise files with a `.mit` extension as Markit files, and will use the appropriate syntax highlighting.
-This syntax highlighting, as well as making the files easier to read, will also make it much easier to spot syntax errors.
+This syntax highlighting, as well as making the files easier to read, will make it much easier to spot syntax errors.

 In Atom, you can also use the 'Edit -> Reflow Selection' command to break paragraphs down into a sequence of shorter lines (`Ctrl-Shift-Q` on Windows, or `Cmd-Alt-Q` on Mac).
-While not necessary, we strongly recommend that lines of text in a Markit file do not exceed 80 characters; this makes the syntax highlighting work better, and also makes the file much nicer on the human eye.
-The 'Reflow Selection' command help you do this automatically.
+While not necessary, we strongly recommend that lines of text in a Markit file do not exceed 80 characters; this makes the syntax highlighting work better, and also makes the file much nicer to read.
+The 'Reflow Selection' command can help you to do this automatically.

 ### 1.2.
 Text structure, filenames, and metadata